Definition: A user represents a real person who operates on Beneath.

 Access management:

-permission grants the user permission to browse the contents of the project, including viewing and querying records in its streams.create
+• The view permission grants the user permission to browse the contents of the project, including viewing and querying records in its tables.

-permission grants the user permission to create and edit streams and services in the project, including writing data directly to (non-derived) streams.admin
+• The create permission grants the user permission to create and edit tables and services in the project, including writing data directly to (non-derived) tables.

-Definition: A stream is the prototype of a collection of records with a common schema.
-For more information about streams and the related stream instances, see Streams.
+Definition: A table is the prototype of a collection of records with a common schema.
+For more information about tables and the related table instances, see Tables.

 Relations: